ZEJIA-LIU/web-softwaretools-plain/report/Background.md

 ![image](../static/reportImg/ui-5.png)

-The second interface "Best-selling!", the pets's sales rank.
+The second interface "Best-selling!", the pets' sales rank.
 By clicking on the category icon it jumps to available pets in this category.

 ![image](../static/reportImg/ui-3.png)

 The third interface is for the management of the pet website.
-Where we can set the id, name, category, status and character tag for the new coming pet or change a existing pet's status.
+Where we can set the id, name, category, status and character tag for the new coming pet or change an existing pet's status.

 ### <span id="jump4"> Full description of all features</span>